ur-tcs/programming-2-ex-6/poly/README.md

 A skeleton for this part is given in the file `MyList.scala` of the exercise files.

-### Part 1: Higher-order functions ⭐️
+### Part 1: Higher-order Functions ⭐️

-In last week, we have implemented higher-order functions on IntLists.
+In last week, we have implemented higher-order functions on `IntList`s.
 For example, `map` was defined as:

 ```scala
 def map(f: Int => Int)(l: IntList): IntList =